 Just refer to the Japanese Candlesticks Cheat Sheet for a quick reference on what these candlestick patterns mean.

-Combine candlestick analysis with support and resistance levels for best results.
+Combine candlestick analysis with support and resistance levels for the best results.

 And finally, here are some words of wisdom: